Prof R.E. Turner

-- Implement methods to solve simple regression, classification, clustering and sequence modelling problems.
+- Implement methods to solve simple regression, classification, dimensionality reduction, clustering and sequence modelling problems.

-- Implement simple optimisation methods (gradient and coordinate descent, stochastic gradient descent), dynamic programming (Kalman filter or Viterbi decoding) and Monte Carlo sampling.
+- Implement simple optimisation methods (gradient and coordinate descent, stochastic gradient descent) and dynamic programming (Kalman filter or forward algorithm).

 Lecture allocations above are approximate.

 To implement an algorithm for performing classification, called logistic regression, using gradient descent optimisation.

 - understand the logistic regression model through visualising predictions

 - how to apply maximum likelihood and MAP fitting using optimisation

 - understand how feature expansions can turn linear methods into non-linear methods

 - Sessions will take place in the DPO, during week(s) [TBD].

 - This activity involves a small amount of preliminary work [estimated duration 1hr].